simukappu/activity_notification/README.md

     $ bin/rails generate activity_notification:controllers users
     ```

-    If you specify `users` as the target, controllers will be created in `app/controllers/users/`.
+    If you specify *users* as the target, controllers will be created in *app/controllers/users*.
     And the notifications controller will look like this:

     ```ruby